Your Pain Is Our Pleasure

 Notice that the first example has one more comma.

 or fill in the name and email fields below:

 There is no need for any comma at all, and the inclusion of a full-stop is a matter of style only nowadays.

 I agree with Nicholas.

-<Joe Jones Ltd sent a box of apples.> is stylistically and grammatically fine.
+is stylistically and grammatically fine.

 I agree that you don't need any comma at all, and unless you're being VERY proper, you would probably omit the Ltd. afterward--that's how the AP handles company suffixes like that.